 To the born again believer, prayer is our most critical tool and power.
-“For we are not fighting against flesh-and-blood enemies, but against evil rulers and authorities of the unseen world, against mighty powers in this dark world, and against evil spirits in the heavenly places.”-(Ephesians 6:12) This means that when we see all kinds of evils manifested in our physical reality, there are really wicked spirits operating in the background and at the heart of corruption.
-This fact does not vindicate criminals, and it certainly does not vindicate those who would dare to elevate themselves in thinking they’re “good people”.
-Most of us have done this (self included).
+“For we are not fighting against flesh-and-blood enemies, but against evil rulers and authorities of the unseen world, against mighty powers in this dark world, and against evil spirits in the heavenly places.”-(Ephesians 6:12).
+That means that when we see all kinds of evils manifested in our physical reality, evil spirits are operating in the background and at the heart of corruption.
+This fact does not vindicate criminals, and it certainly does not justify those who would dare to elevate themselves in thinking they’re “good people.”
+Most of us have done this (self-included).
 The Bible says no one is good by nature.
-Whenever someone says they’re “a good person”, they are basing their self assessment off of a morally relative scale.
+Whenever someone says they’re “a good person,” they are basing their self-assessment off of a morally relative scale.

-God is good while the present world is wicked.
+God is good, while the present world is wicked.
 When we are born again of our spirit, God begins revealing to us our true nature and His.
 He also begins to unveil the unseen world as well as His multifaceted plan of salvation.
-From that very moment, we enter into a covenant relationship with Him whereby, we can pray and know that He will not only listen, but answer.
-Make no mistake, God ALWAYS answers prayer.
-So far, I’ve seen Him answer my prayers in one of four ways; “No”, “Maybe”, “Not Yet”, and “Yes”.
+From that very moment, we enter into a covenant relationship with Him whereby we can pray and know that He will not only listen but answer.
+God ALWAYS answers prayer.
+So far, I’ve seen Him answer my prayers in one of four ways; “No,” “Maybe,” “Not Yet,” and “Yes.”
 Does He speak directly to us as He did with Moses?
 No, but by the power of the Holy Spirit and His word in the Bible, He makes His will known to us.
 He also speaks through other people (who may or may not know they are even being used), as well as events.
-Since He does not speak to us as directly as He spoke with prophets like Moses, we have to learn to recognize His voice because God is spirit and we are flesh.
+Since He does not talk to us as directly as He spoke with prophets like Moses, we have to learn to recognize His voice because God is spirit and we are flesh.
 No one has seen God with their eyes unless they’ve seen Jesus…and though we have the opportunity to know Christ, no one will see Him physically until His return.
 In the meantime, we have to master the art of communicating with our God and sending our prayers forth on the wings of faith.

-With that said, let’s really begin to tap into the power of prayer by first studying what has become known as the Lord’s prayer (the prayer in which Jesus teaches others how to spiritually approach our Heavenly Father).
+With that said, let’s begin to tap into the power of prayer by first studying what has become known as the Lord’s prayer (the prayer in which Jesus teaches others how to approach our Heavenly Father spiritually).

 The Original Blue Print goes like this: